-If you’re wondering what you need to have a well-equipped kitchen, this complete list of kitchen items has you covered!
+If you’re wondering what you need to have a well-equipped kitchen, this complete kitchen tools and equipment list has you covered!

 One of our basic needs for survival is the ability to feed ourselves.